GorenPnP/pnpWebsite/README.md

 1. [open in browser](http://localhost:8000)

 ## Run in prod
-`docker-compose -f docker-compose.prod.yml up --build -d`
+`docker-compose -f docker-compose.prod.yml up --build --remove-orphans -d`

 ## Setup prod server (incomplete)
 1. secure .env files of old server since they are not in version control!